tkn-tub/ns3-gym/src/netanim/doc/animation.rst

 3. <node> element

-This element describes each Node's Id and X,Y co-ordinate (position) Attributes are::
+This element describes each Node's Id and X,Y co-ordinate (position).
+  Attributes are::

    id = Node Id